binx-ux/airhub-binxix-v7/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/binx-ux/airhub-binxix-v7/refs/heads/main/script/aimbot"))()
 ```

 > **Note:** The script auto-updates on every load.
-If a newer version is available a notification banner will appear inside the GUI.
+If a newer version is available, a notification banner will appear inside the GUI.

 > **Known Issue:** We are actively investigating FPS drops affecting some users.
 While we work on a fix, avoid using ESP, tracers, skeleton, chams, offscreen arrows, and the radar.
 These are the features most likely to cause drops.
 Thank you for your patience.